-As for the wave-7 events, field correlations in Table A1 show that the upper-level circulation patterns compare well to ERA5 data: 0.84 (EC-Earth), 0.84 (CESM), and 0.82 (MIROC).
-Again, this confirms the previous statement of models' satisfactory performance in producing correct upper-level circulation patterns during high amplitude wave events.
+As for the wave-7 events, field correlations in Table A1 show that the upper-level circulation patterns match well compared to ERA5 data: 0.84 (EC-Earth), 0.84 (CESM), and 0.82 (MIROC).
+Again, this confirms the previous statement of models'

+satisfactory performance in producing correct upper-level circulation patterns during high amplitude wave events.
 The t2m correlations in models are 0.70 (EC-Earth), 0.63 (CESM), and 0.53 (MIROC).
-The hot anomalies in t2m are quite pronounced in the

-- 260 regions of central North America, western Europe, northern Europe and central Eurasia.
-All models are able to reproduce the hot t2m anomalies in these regions but all have weaker positive and negative anomalies than ERA5 with n.s.d. values being 0.62 (EC-Earth), 0.61 (CESM), and 0.67 (MIROC) (Table A2).
+The hot anomalies in t2m are quite pronounced in the regions of central North America, western Europe, northern Europe and central Eurasia.
+All models are able to show the hot t2m anomalies in these regions but all have weaker positive and negative anomalies than ERA5 with n.s.d. values being 0.62 (EC-Earth), 0.61(CESM), and 0.67 (MIROC) (Table A2).
 The large-scale precipitation anomaly patterns in EC-Earth relate better to WFDE5\CRU data for North America, whereas in both CESM and MIROC there is more noise.
-The correlation of precipitation anomalies 0.32 in the MMM.
-The large-scale patterns of mslp during wave-7 events match - 265 relatively well with ERA5 data with a MMM correlation value 0.63 In contrast to wave-5 having strong positive anomalies in mslp at the eastern side of the Atlantic Ocean (west coast of Europe), during wave-7 events strong negative anomalies are found at the same location.
-Also, positive mean sea level pressure anomalies are found during wave-7 events (Fig.4) at the east coast of North America, whereas the location shows negative anomalies during wave-5 events. - 270 One common finding from both wave-5 and wave-7 events is that the models show relatively minor biases (n.s.d. ≥ 0.75) in upper-level circulation, but substantial biases in t2m, prcp, and mslp anomalies.
+The MMM precipitation anomalies correlation is 0.32.
+The large-scale patterns of sea level pressure during wave-7 events match relatively well with ERA5 data with MMM correlation value 0.63 In contrast to wave-5 having strong positive anomalies in sea level pressure at the eastern side of the Atlantic Ocean (west coast of Europe), during wave-7 event strong negative anomalies are found at the same location.
+Also, positive mean sea level pressure anomalies are found during wave-7 events (Fig.4) at the east coast of North America, whereas the location shows negative anomalies during wave-5 events.

+One common finding from both wave-5 and wave-7 events is that the models have relatively minor bias (n.s.d. ≥ 0.75) in upper-level circulation, but substantial bias in t2m, prcp, and mslp anomalies.
 All models substantially underestimate the magnitude of t2m, prcp, and mslp anomalies associated with wave-5 and wave-7 events, typically by a factor of 1.5 (Table A4).